mexicanstrawberry/mcp/README.md

 ## Mexicabtrawberry Master Controll Programm

-This is raghly based on OpenAgInitative [openag_brain](https://github.com/OpenAgInitiative/openag_brain).
+This is roughly based on OpenAgInitative [openag_brain](https://github.com/OpenAgInitiative/openag_brain).

 This code uses the same recipe format and provides a equal api.